LawTam/CMPM163Labs/README.md

 D) right cube: texture is loaded through UV mapping via shaders.

 E) top cube: texture is loaded through UV mapping via shaders.
 The fragment shader for this cube is coded to tile the texture in a 2x2 pattern.
 I achieved this by minimizing the texture to map only to the bottom left quadrant, which is also the smallest quadrant.
-After understanding this, I realized that if I found a way to map each fragment shader's varying vUv coordinate in the other quadrants to their matching pixel in the bottom left quadrant, I could repeat the tile in the other quadrants.
+After understanding that the fragment shader just returned the color do be assigned to a vUv coordinate, I realized that if I found a way to map each fragment shader's varying vUv coordinate in the other quadrants to their match their "twin" pixel in the bottom left quadrant, I could repeat the same tile in the other quadrants.
 So, I simply saved a "translated" value respective to the vUv coordinated and used that to get a texel from texture2D() and assign that color to gl_fragColor.
+This way, I repeated a pattern in a 2x2 pattern.

 ### 24. Questions